 To build on the introduction to safety provided in previous years and move towards developing a transcendence of knowledge regarding how the core process engineering fundamentals such as material and energy balancing, thermodynamics, heat transfer, mass transfer, fluid flow and reaction engineering underpin process safety from a systems perspective.

 This course focuses on the fundamental principles of control theory and the practice of automatic process control.
 The basic concepts involved in process control are then introduced, including the elements of control systems, feedback/forward control, block diagrams, and transfer functions.
 The mathematical techniques required for the analysis of process control are covered, focussing on Laplace Transform analysis.
 Development to more general situations is made through the study of second order systems and the application of compensation including PID control.
 The control theory developed is applied to a range of chemical engineering problems using simulation tools.

-To add breadth to students' curriculum in the core area of separation processes.
-Familiarises students with particulate solids, their properties and characterisation.
-The motion of particles, including Stokes' Law and Darcy's Law, in fluids is covered in depth in order to facilitate analysis and design of separation process unit operations.
-Further aims are to provide students with a broad knowledge and understanding of physical separation processes such as filtration, sedimentation, centrifugation, settling.
-By the end students should have a knowledge and understanding of, an ability to analyse and an ability to design a wide variety of physical separation unit operations
+Separation processes are essential to many industries including pharmaceutical and chemical industries, e.g. once the drug molecules are synthesised in a reactor they need to be separated in pure form from other by-products before they can be used.
+This course adds breadth to students' curriculum in the core area of separation processes.
+Familiarises students with particulate solids and characterisation.
+Further, provides a broad knowledge and understanding of physical separation processes including filtration, sedimentation, centrifugation.
+By the end students should have a knowledge and understanding of an ability to analyse design a wide variety of physical separation unit operations